-To comprehensively accelerate adoption of AT, ensure that the network that gets built gets used, and overcome ingrained societal norms that assume automotive travel as the default way of making regular trips, it is necessary to change behaviour through targeted programming.
+To comprehensively accelerate adoption of AT, ensure that the AT network gets used, and overcome ingrained societal norms that assume automotive travel as the default way of making regular trips, it is necessary to change behaviour through targeted programming.
 Many plans limit programming and education to simply providing information or traditional mass marketing and communications campaigns.
-However, evidence shows that behaviour change is more effective with a community-based social marketing approach that emphasizes direct, personal contact among community members, engages them directly in the desired behaviours (rather than just providing information), and focuses on identifying and removing barriers people face to engaging in the desired behaviour.
+However, evidence shows that behaviour change is more effective with an approach that emphasizes direct, personal contact among community members, engages them directly in the desired behaviours, and focuses on identifying and removing barriers people face.

-While the AT infrastructure network seeks to overcome physical barriers, programming should look to overcome non-physical barriers - such as not having safe bike parking at a destination, not wearing proper clothing for the weather, lack of access to a working bicycle, or perceiving trips on foot or on bike as more time consuming or difficult than they really are.
-When considering the implementation of education and encouragement programs, the City should tailor its programs to specific audiences and associated barriers unique to Kawartha Lakes.
-When implementing these program recommendations, the City should prioritize programming based on the audiences that have the greatest potential for active transportation uptake, and based on the locations where new walking and cycling improvements are made.
+While the AT infrastructure network seeks to overcome physical barriers, programming should look to overcome nonphysical barriers - such as not having safe bike parking at a destination, a lack of weather-appropriate clothing, lack of access to a working bicycle, or perceptions that active trips are more time consuming or difficult than they really are.
+When considering the implementation of education and encouragement programs, the City should tailor its programs to specific audiences and barriers unique to Kawartha Lakes.
+Programming should be prioritized based on the audiences that have the greatest potential for active transportation uptake, and where possible focus on areas or locations where new AT facility improvements are made.
 In the context of the City of Kawartha Lakes, it is recommended that the focus should be placed on youth and seniors within the built-up areas as well as seasonal visitors City-wide.

-An emerging practice but one that has proven to influence behaviours and achieve cultural change is that of Community Based Social Marketing (CBSM).
-CBSM in a "tool of change" which uses a deeper understanding of barriers to a behaviour and actively identifies programs and initiatives to help influence or change those behaviours.
-The City of Kawartha Lakes is encouraged to use a CBSM type approach when developing and implementing AT and sustainable transportation supportive programming.

-A community based social marketing approach typically includes seven (7) stages.
-The typical CBSM programming process is outlined and recommended for implementation on page 88 of the City of Kawartha Lakes Trails Master Plan Update.
-A graphic of the various steps is presented in Figure 6.
-This process is recommended to be used for both the Trails Master Plan update as well as the ATMP with every effort being made to coordinate programming initiatives between planning and development and community services with collaboration and coordination with external stakeholders.
+An emerging practice that has proven effective in influencing behaviours and achieving cultural change is that of Community Based Social Marketing (CBSM).
+CBSM focuses on developing a deeper understanding of barriers to a behaviour and actively identifies ways to address these barriers.
+The City of Kawartha Lakes is encouraged to use a CBSM approach when developing and implementing AT-supportive programming.
+A CBSM approach typically includes seven (7) stages, as outlined in Figure 6.
+The typical CBSM programming process is also outlined and recommended for implementation on page 88 of the City's Trails Master Plan Update.
+This process is recommended to be used for both the Trails Master Plan update as well as the ATMP, with every effort being made to coordinate programming initiatives between City staff from Development Services (Planning) and Community Services (Parks and Recreation), as well as with external stakeholders.